-Events occurring after June 30, 2012 have been evaluated for possible adjustment to the financial statements or disclosure as of September 30, 2012, which is the date the financial statements were available to be issued.
+Events occurring after June 30, 2013 have been evaluated for possible adjustment to the financial statements or disclosure as of September 30, 2013, which is the date the financial statements were available to be issued.
+The District is not aware of any further subsequent events that would require recognition or disclosure in the financial statements.